Parselinho/authenticrealm/README.md

 checkPermissions: Utility function to check user permissions.
 cookiesHandler: Utility function to handle setting authentication tokens as cookies.

+**Before you start: Special NOTE**

+**EmailService Customization**

+In the EmailService class, you need to customize the this.fromEmail and this.origin fields to match your application's details.
+These fields are used when sending out verification and password reset emails.

+**this.fromEmail**: Set this to the email address you wish to use as the sender for your emails.
+For example: "YourName <youremail@example.com>". this.origin: This should be set to the base URL of your application.
+It's used for creating links in the email content, such as verification links or password reset links.

+**Customizing Verification and Reset Email URLs**

+In the EmailService methods **sendVerificationEmail and sendResetPasswordEmail**, ensure you adjust the URLs in the verifyEmailUrl and resetURL variables to match the routes in your application.

+**verifyEmailUrl**: The URL for email verification.
+It should point to the route in your application that handles email verification.
+**resetURL:** The URL for password reset.
+It should direct the user to the password reset page in your application.

 **Usage**

 **User Registration:**